 - Realised gain

-- Gain pattern
+- Gain pattern (realised gain in different formats)

 - Partial radiated power (PRP)

 - Partial isotropic sensitivity (PIS)

 4.6.1 Test range acceptance method

 This Section describes a test range acceptance method which has yet to be validated.
 It is foreseen that the described method will be optimised or replaced in a future Work Item.
 Until then, the method needs to be seen as an initial proposal to derive a vehicular antenna test range acceptance criteria.